Return to Campus: What you need to know

 - Stay at home – do not visit campus

-- Report your absence to your academic contact.
+- Report your illness to your academic contact and discuss teaching and/or supervision commitments

 - Return to work once you are feeling better